 And by staying in our minds, we leave the door open for our inner critic to make a mess of things by finding fault with everything we do, and everything

 our child does.

 But being with kids doesn’t have to be boring.
-When we bring ourselves into each present moment of experience, we find it brimming with life.
-The creative
+When we bring ourselves fully into each present moment of experience, with no agenda, we find it brimming

 Try an experiment.
 Turn off your cell phone.
 Show up 100% when you’re with your child.
 See how much more joy and delight you find in nurturing and guiding.

 See how much easier everything is.
-And notice that it’s a gift to yourself as well.
+And notice that it’s a gift to yourself as well: You emerge replenished.

 Want some specific ideas?

 1. Throw yourself into the “zone.”